-Many of us take for granted the fact that we can read and write, but for those that can’t it is more than just being embarrassing, it is limiting.
-Imagine not knowing how to read a menu, type on the computer or your phone, be able to fill out a resume, or many other needed forms for work… try getting a job without being able to read and write, good luck.
+Many of us take for granted the fact that we can read and write, but for those that can’t it is more than just being embarrassing; it is limiting.
+Imagine not knowing how to read a menu, type on the computer or your phone, be able to fill out a resume, or any other needed forms for work… try getting a job without being able to read and write.
+Good luck.

-To help this situation that is still a problem in the twenty-first century we will be donating 1% of all Bookwizard’s profits, divided between two or more of these ‘Charitable Organizations That Promote Literacy,’ each year:
+To help this situation that is still a problem in the twenty-first century, each year we will donate a % of all Book Wizard’s profits, divided between two or more of these ‘Charitable Organizations That Promote Literacy.’

 ABC Life Literacy Canada is a non-profit organization that aims to strengthen organizations that promote adult learning.
 We develop and support the use of high-quality introductory learning materials and resources written in clear language.

-National Center for Families Learning (NCFL) recognizes that reading and education is a family activity.
-That is why their organization is dedicated to engaging not just children but entire families in creating learning programs that raise literacy levels for everyone.
+National Center for Families Learning (NCFL) recognizes that reading and education is family activities.
+That is why their organization is dedicated to engaging not just children but for entire families in creating learning programs that raise literacy levels for everyone.